What You’re About To Get Into

 Can You Really Get Enough Protein During Fasting?

 The old science of having no more than 30 grams of protein per meal, has been displaced as a myth by now.
 That being said, we’re back to the discussion of whether fasting is optimal.
 If you were to have one meal a day (OMAD, check my guide here), then you’ll be stuffing anywhere between 100-200 grams of protein in one meal.
 That’s in a different stratosphere to 30 grams.

 So what does the science say now about protein intake?
 Well, it’s still inconclusive.
 The recommendations are between 0.4g/kg – 0.55g/kg of protein per meal.
 You’d end up having to spread out over 3-4 meals in order to hit your quota.
 There is a hypothesis that extra protein can be stored in the gut for later use.
 But in order to play it safe, which we’re all keen on when it comes to keeping hard-earned muscle, then you’d be best off with at least two well-sized meals.

+Fasting isn’t the optimal route for muscle gain, and it needs to be managed for fat loss.
 This statement should get thrown out if you’re just looking for weight loss, rather than targetted fat loss.
 There’s going to be a big difference here between a functioning programme and the optimal version.